shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

     `SWConfigNeeded` should NOT be treated as critical error, it's up to verifier to decide whehter the platform TCB is valid or not.
-- In current implementaion, all the quote verification logics would be built into verifer enclaves.
-This means that OE SDK greatly increases the TCB of verifier enclaves.
+- In current implementaion, all the quote verification logics would be built into verifier enclaves.
+This means OE SDK greatly increases the TCB of verifier enclaves.
 Once there is a security bug in verification logic, including 3rd-party component.
-Verifer enclaves need to upgraded and rebuilt.
+Verifier enclaves need to upgraded and rebuilt.

 # User Experience